 “Thanks.
-But I already ate,” her husband said with casual indifference.
+Sorry, but I already ate,” her husband said with casual indifference.

-“What do you mean you already ate?” she asked, trying to bury the hurt and rage building up inside her.
+“What do you mean you already ate?” she asked, trying to bury the hurt and rage simmering inside her.

 “I picked up some fast food.
 I didn’t think you were cooking.”

 “The one time I cook a nice meal …”